$\mathbb{Q}$-Fano threefolds with three birational Mori fiber structures: Preliminaries

-The uniqueness of extremal divisorial extraction centered at a terminal quotient singular point follows from \cite{Kaw96}.
-We shall consider $cAx/2$ points.
-By the proof of Lemma \ref{lem:verifycond}, after replacing $z$ so that $a_6 = z^2 + f_6 (x_0,x_1)$, the singularity of $X'$ at $\msp'_1$ is equivalent to
+The uniqueness of divisorial extraction centered at a terminal quotient singular point follows from \cite{Kaw96}.
+We consider $cAx/2$ points.
+By the proof of Proposition \ref{prop:verifycond}, after replacing $z$ so that $a_6 = z^2 + f_6 (x_0,x_1)$, the singularity of $X'$ at $\msp'_1$ is equivalent to

 where the lowest degree part of $g$ is $f_6$.
-By (1), the polynomial $f_6$ cannot be a square because otherwise
+By (1), the polynomial $f_6$ does not have a multiple component.
+Thus the uniqueness follows from Lemma \ref{lem:cAx2verif}.

-is not quasismooth.
-Thus by the classification \cite{Ha99,Ka05} of divisorial extraction centered at a terminal singular point of type $cAx/2$, we have the uniqueness of divisorial extraction centered at $\msp'_1$ (see also \cite[Section 2.2]{Okada2}).
 (2) follows for $(X', \msp'_2)$ by symmetry and for $(X_1,\msp_3)$ and $(X_2,\msp_3)$ since the singularities of $X_1$ at $\msp_3$ and of $X_2$ at $\msp_3$ are equivalent to those of $X'$ at $\msp'_2$ and at $\msp'_1$, respectively.
 This proves (2). \end{proof}